Paul Millar (Scottish footballer)

 Paul Millar is a Scottish former footballer who last played for Deveronvale and is most notably remembered for his time at Elgin City F.C.
-Standing at 6 ft 10 in tall, Millar is widely recognized as the tallest player in world football to date.
+Standing at 6 ft 10 in tall, Millar is widely recognised as the tallest player in world football to date.
 Millar was signed in January 2010 by then manager Ross Jack, after impressing at a Royal Air Force fixture held at the club's stadium.
 Millar is the only Elgin City F.C player to have scored in the League Two playoffs after an expertly dispatched volley beat Albion Rovers (1–0) in the first leg at Borough Briggs.
 Elgin City went on to lose the tie 2–1 in the second leg.

 Millar was involved in a nasty challenge and ruptured his ACL in April 2013 in the last minute of a 4–2 home victory against Clyde F.C where he scored a double to help his team to victory.

 He was recently inducted into the Kirckaldy YM Hall of Fame at the annual award ceremony.

 After struggling with the injury to his cruciate knee ligament, Millar moved to Formartine United in July 2014, but left exactly a year later for fellow Scottish side Deveronvale, but never fully recovered.